Macedonian Ruins

 • Revelation 19 to 21 - applies to all, finally united as one new man.9

-What does this framework mean or how does that affect or clarify our understanding of the rapture?
+What does this framework mean, and how does it affect or clarify our understanding of the rapture?

 Jesus’ End Times Teaching